 Management of Solid Waste

 The National Solid Waste Management Authority (NSWMA) is responsible for the waste management in Jamaica.
 A major part of NSWMA function is the collection and disposal of solid waste.
 NSWMA’s mission is “to ensure a clean Jamaica by managing solid waste effectively through public cleansing, adherence to public health and environmental standards, public education and enforcement programmes supported by advanced technology, the participation of communities and the delivery of services by a highly trained and engaged staff”.
-The achievement of NSWMA’s mission is important given that a key strategy in the Vision 2030 Jamaica National Development Plan (NDP) is to support the management of all forms of waste effectively to achieve National Outcome #13 – Sustainable Management and Use of Environmental and Natural Resources.
+The achievement of NSWMA’s mission is important given that a key strategy in the Vision 2030 Jamaica National Development Plan (NDP) is to support the management of all forms of waste effectively to achieve National Outcome #13.

 The Auditor General’s Department (AuGD) is currently conducting a Performance Audit of NSWMA.
 The audit seeks to assess whether NSWMA is effectively managing its resources to collect and dispose of solid waste in keeping with its mandate.
 We scoped the audit using a risk-based approach to determine if: